OFF periods can be disruptive

 • That's why Parkinson's medications may need to be added/adjusted over time

-Parkinson's can change the way PD medicine gets into your system and so can what you eat
+Parkinson's can change how well PD medicine is absorbed by your system, and so can your meals

 • Parkinson's can slow the movement of food and pills through the gut